complexity-core/complexity-core.github.io/content/english/resources/_index.md

 - [CompleNet](https://complenet.weebly.com) brings together researchers and practitioners from diverse disciplines working on areas related to complex networks.
 As a particularity, it is usually a single-track conference (without parallel sessions).
 - [IC2S2](https://www.ic2s2-2025.org/) is the International Conference on Computational Social Science.
 It lies at the intersection of social and computational science, attracting researchers from fields like: sociology, economics, political science, psychology, cognitive science, management, computer science, and statistics.
 - [LoG](https://logconference.org/) is an annual research conference that covers areas broadly related to machine learning on graphs and geometry.
 It offers the possibility of following it online (for free).
-- [NetSci](https://www.netscisociety.net/events/netsci) is the flagship conference on network science.
+- [NetSci](https://www.netscisociety.net/events/netsci) is the flagship conference on network science, organized by the Network Science Society.
 The conference also holds [Satellite sessions](https://netsci2025.github.io/satellites/) before the main conference.
 These are specialized, smaller-scale events focusing on specific topics within network science.
-- [NetSciX](https://netscix2025.iiti.ac.in) NetSciX extends the popular NetSci conference to provide an additional forum for a growing community of researchers and practitioners working in the emergent areas of network science.
+- [NetSciX](https://netscix2025.iiti.ac.in) extends the popular NetSci conference to provide an additional forum for a growing community of researchers and practitioners working in the emergent areas of network science.
+It usually holds in winter.
 - [Dynamic Days](https://www.dynamicsdays.info) are international conferences on theory and applications of nonlinear dynamics.

 **Seminars**
-- [NetPlace Seminars](https://netplace.site) are online seminars held every two weeks.
+- [NetPlace Seminars](https://netplace.site) are online seminars held every two weeks, where organizers, speakers and the audience are all students and early-career researchers in network science and complexity.
 They are followed up by a brief discussion about difficulties that can be encountered during the academic path.
 To be the next presenter you just need to apply through their website.
 - [WiNS Seminars](https://sites.google.com/view/womeninnetworkscience/) are online interdisciplinary seminars with the aim to promote and showcase research by women and nonbinary researchers in network science.
 Contact the organizers directly if you are interested in participating.

 **Science Communication**